nightroman/FarNet/PowerShellFar/README.md

 Included Bench scripts are ready to use tools for various tasks.
 In order to to use these scripts directly from Bench include the directory Bench in the path.
-There are also tests and scripts for learning PowerShellFar and PowerShell.
+See also sample scripts in the repository.

 New users may want to configure the module with [Profile.ps1](#profileps1) in *%FARPROFILE%\FarNet\PowerShellFar*.